AJBrinas/akatsuki/README.md

-## Hi there 👋, I am Andrew and I am a Full-Stack Developer and an Aspiring Cybersecurity Specialist.
+## Hi there 👋, I am drew and I am a Full-Stack Developer and an Aspiring Cybersecurity Specialist.
 Help me reach my goal.

 <!--
 **AJBrinas/AJBrinas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.